nyairobi/brutally-simple-ontroller-driver/README.md

 ## Brutally Simple Ontroller Driver

 This is a segatools io4 module for [ONTROLLER](https://www.dj-dao.com/en/ontroller) written in C with libusb.
 The name is supposed to scare Windows users off; you probably want to use [Mu3IO.NET](https://github.com/SirusDoma/Mu3IO.NET).
-If you want to play the game with a keyboard on Linux, you also want to use Mu3IO.NET.
+If you want to play with a keyboard on Linux, you also want to use Mu3IO.NET.

-WIP, LEDs are unimplemented.

 ### Why